thejpster/monotron/README.md

 ![YouTube screenshot of a video of Monotron](screenshot.jpg "Monotron on Youtube") [See Monotron in Action!](https://www.youtube.com/watch?v=7x_92PXKSN4)

+## The Future

+Monotron has been replaced by the [Neotron 32](https://github.com/neotron-compute/Neotron-32-Hardware), part of the [Neotron family](https://neotron-compute.github.io).
+All future work will happen under the Neotron banner, and this repo is in archive mode.

 ## Features

 * 800x600 8-colour VGA output